IBE

 Unproven conspiracy theories

-These are unproven, unsupported by the files, and often indistinguishable from disinformation-industry content.
+These aren’t supported by the files and are often impossible to tell apart from disinformation-industry content.

-The Epstein Files will likely remain the Rosetta Stone of modern conspiracy culture for decades.
-They show how real elite impunity, real institutional failures, and real lack of transparency can morph into a global conspiracy industry.
-They also show how transparency-driven document releases can both clarify the truth and fuel new myths.
+The Epstein Files are going to be the Rosetta Stone of modern conspiracy culture for a long time.
+They show how real elite impunity, real institutional failure, and a real lack of transparency can grow into a global conspiracy industry.
+They also show how a transparency-driven document release can both clear up the truth and feed new myths.

-The bottom line.
-The Epstein Files are a mirror of our own obsession with power and secrecy.
-They contain real, documented abuses and real, documented failures of justice.
-They also contain a thousand new conspiracy theories waiting for each new reader.
-The line between history and myth is thin, but it’s there: the real-world truth is ugly enough already.
+Bottom line.
+The Epstein Files are a mirror for our own obsession with power and secrecy.
+They contain real, documented abuse and real, documented failures of justice.
+They also seed a thousand new conspiracies for every new reader.
+The line between history and myth is thin but real: the actual truth is ugly enough already.